bjjb/hemorrhoids/README.md

 > This is a *work in progress*

-Helps create small, targeted database dumps.
+Helps create smaller, targeted database dumps.

 ## Installation